HectorRDB/dbgwas/README.md

 # NEWS
 * DBGWAS v0.5.4 is now released.
 Many changes:
     1. DBGWAS now accepts continuous phenotypes:
-        * The allowed values for phenotypes now are any real number or NA;
+        * The allowed values for phenotypes now are any real number or NA.
+In particular, 0/1 binary phenotypes are still valid values.
     2. Textual output feature added:
         * Produces a textual output of DBGWAS graphical output.
 It can be used to easily plug DBGWAS' results on pipelines, and post-process them, for example to compare different GWAS runs.